suvit/lfs-criterion-extra/README.md

 * **GroupCriterion**
    checks request.user is in saved group(s)
 * **CategoryCriterion**
-   checks product is in saved categories
+   checks product or products in cart are in saved categories
 * **ProductCriterion**
-   checks product is in saved list of products
+   checks product or products in cart are in saved list of products
 * **OrderCompositionCriterion**
    checks that in cart
 * **DiscountCriterion**